List of Disney villain characters

-This is a list of Disney villain characters often based on animated fictional characters who have been featured as part of the Disney character line-up.
+This is a list of Disney Villain characters, often based on fictional antagonist characters who have been featured as part of the Disney character line-up.
 Some of these villain characters have appeared in sequels, video games, comic books, stage productions, or live-action adaptations of the original films.

-Much like with the Disney Princess line with Disney's princess characters, the company's villain characters are also often grouped together as part of a Disney Villains franchise.
+Much like with the Disney Princess line with some of Disney's female lead animated characters, Disney's villain characters are also often grouped together as part of a Disney Villains franchise, formed by various antagonists from Walt Disney Pictures productions, with a main focus on characters from animated films, mainly those from Walt Disney Animation Studios productions.

 List of villains

-The characters listed here are featured in Disney productions and merchandise as "official" villains.
+The characters listed here are featured in Disney productions and merchandise as "official" villains within the Disney Villains franchise.